isogeo/doc-admin/Help/en/releases_notes/README.md

 ## Backup and recovery

 The Isogeo platform (application and database) is backed up daily to a private storage location on Microsoft©'s Windows Azure© cloud computing platform.
-The backup resources are described on the official [Microsoft Azure©] site (http://www.windowsazure.com/en-us).
+The backup resources are described on the official [Microsoft©](http://www.windowsazure.com/en-us) site .

 A general recovery of the platform can be performed by Isogeo.